 Solution: Work toward increasing community engagement and meaningful public consultation

-Status: Neighbourhood meetings will continue (paused due to COVID-19.)
-Public consultation occurring for several key documents such as the Official Community Plan and zoning bylaw and major corridors plan.
-Gap between public hearing and third reading of a bylaw to allow time to consider feedback from public.
-Online public hearings are now occurring.
+Status: Neighbourhood meetings will continue.
+Public consultation is occurring for several key documents such as the Official Community Plan, zoning bylaw and major corridors plan.
+There is now a gap between public hearings and third reading of bylaws to allow time to consider feedback from the public.
+Online council and public hearings are now occurring.

 Solution: Support programs that encourage neighbours to get to know one another

-Status: Know Your Neighborhood Door-to-Door Campaign launched via Crime Prevention Task Group.
+Status: Know Your Neighborhood Door-to-Door Campaign active via Crime Prevention Committee.
 Grants available for neighbourhood-led events via community grants.

 Solution: Update Official Community Plan and Zoning Bylaw